dgrnbrg/piplin/doc/intro.md

   (connect Vsync false))
 ```

 For more information on why the 2 connections to the display are called *anode* and *cathode*, see [this Wikipedia article on diodes](http://en.wikipedia.org/wiki/Diode).
-The short version is that the anode and cathode are the 2 wires that come out of the LED, and their must be a positive voltage difference between the anode and the cathode for the LED to light up.
+The short version is that the anode and cathode are the 2 wires that come out of the LED, and there must be a positive voltage difference between the anode and the cathode for the LED to light up.